-The University’s strengths are personalised student attention, the promotion of lifelong learning and an educational model with syllabuses based on the achievement of competencies by means of overcoming challenges.
-Annually, the UdA enrols more than 600 students in official degree programmes and more than 1,400 in continuous education programmes.
+The University’s strengths are personalised student attention, the promotion of lifelong learning and an educational model with study programmes based on the achievement of competences by means of overcoming challenges.
+Annually, the UdA enrols nearly 700 students in official degree programmes and more than 1,400 in continuous education programmes.

 Throughout its history, the University of Andorra has grown in training and research at a sustainable rate, and it now offers academic degrees at all three university levels (bachelor, master and doctorate).
 The qualifications offered for first cycle (3-year bachelor’s degrees – 180 European credits), second cycle (2-year master’s degrees – 120 European credits) and third cycle (doctoral degree), on-campus and online, are mainly in the fields of technology, business, health, education and laws.
 All taught degrees are adapted to the European Higher Education Area (EHEA) framework and recognized by participating countries.